 Walk along the Great Wall of China, climb the Atlas Mountains, or trek through Patagonia.
 Visit stunning national parks from Yellowstone in the US to Tongariro in New Zealand, explore the Gobi Desert, or set sail to the Greek Islands.
 Eat your way through the best street food cities in the world, follow wine trails from Spain to Australia, and shop famous markets from the Grand Bazaar to the Marrakech souks.Find the best places to stargaze from Chile to France, or witness jaw-dropping phenomena from reversing rivers and blooming deserts to fluorescent blue haze and the Aurora Boreales.
 Filled with natural wonders, dazzling celebrations, quirky festivals, road trips, bucket-list sites, epic outdoor adventures, and cultural treasures, Wanderlust is the definitive book for the curious traveller.
 Where will you go?

-This article is part of our reporting on the community response to the coronavirus crisis:
+This article is part of our reporting on The People’s COVID-19 Response.
+Here are a few articles from the series: